 After successfully negotiating a harrowing “kiss the wall” section of the trail, we finally arrived at the starting point of the adventure, which also comprises a shallow lagoon where we can cool off.
 We paused for a few minutes to catch our breath, admire the scenery, and submit ourselves to the awe and power of Sampao River.

 Gear up!
 We were fitted with harnesses specifically designed for canyoning, cow’s tail lifelines, PFDs, and safety helmets.
-Each of us was equipped with an OKA descender, a variety of the more common figure-8 descender, that allows a more controlled descent.
+Each of us was equipped with an OKA descender, a variation of the more common figure-8 descender, that allows a more controlled descent.
 The spurs on its body also allow an easier and safer lock-off.

 We also opted to wear neoprene wet suits because the water is incredibly chilly.
 The wet suit would help us retain body heat.